 Cow moose and calves

-Cow moose generally breed at 2-1/2 years of age and typically give birth to twin calves from mid- May to early June after a gestation period of about 230 days.
+Cow moose generally breed at 2-1/2 years of age and typically give birth to twin calves from mid-May to early June after a gestation period of about 230 days.
 The hair of newborn calves is generally red-brown to a rust color.
 They are considered adorable!
-Newly born calves weigh between 28 to 35 pounds and grow quickly.
-In the first weeks following birth, they stay extremely close their mother and cows can be aggressive and sometimes ferocious in protecting her young.
+Newly born calves weigh between 28 to 35 pounds and proliferate.
+In the first weeks following birth, they stay incredibly close to their mother, and cows can be aggressive and sometimes ferocious in protecting their young.
 Calves stay with the cow for about a year.

 Moose are preyed upon by wolves, black bears, and brown bears.
-While much of the predation occurs on very young moose calves, brown bears can prey on calves and adults throughout the summer and autumn season.
-Wolves kill moose throughout the entire year by hunting them strategically as a pack, surrounding the moose and working cooperatively.
-Some of the most dramatic moose photos I’ve taken was when I watched a pack of five wolves surround a cow moose and calf in a small tundra pond in early June in Denali National Park.
-In approximately 20 minutes, in spite of the ferocious attempts by the cow to fend off the wolves, they eventually killed the calf.
+While much predation occurs on young moose calves, brown bears can prey on calves and adults throughout the summer and autumn seasons.
+Wolves kill moose throughout the entire year by hunting them strategically as a pack, surrounding the moose, and working cooperatively.
+Some of the most dramatic moose photos I’ve taken were when I watched a group of five wolves surround a cow moose and calf in a small tundra pond in early June in Denali National Park.
+In approximately 20 minutes, despite the ferocious attempts by the cow to fend off the wolves, they eventually killed the calf.
 Experiences like this are not easy to come by, and witnessing that natural history moment, as difficult as it was to watch, is not likely to be repeated by me.
 Predation limits the growth of many moose populations in Alaska.
-Deep crusted snow and other weather events can contribute to food restriction and result in malnutrition and subsequent death.
+Deep-crusted snow and other weather events can contribute to food restriction and result in malnutrition and subsequent death.

 Moose breed in late September and early October.
-During this period called the “rut” adult male bulls become protective of a collection of females and will challenge approaching bulls.
+During this period, called the “rut,” adult male bulls become protective of a collection of females and will challenge approaching bulls.
 They posture and joust by bringing their antlers together and pushing.
 While serious battles are rare, sometimes the challenges result in puncture wounds and occasionally death.
 The winner gets the mating rights to all the females.
-During one excursion when photographing moose in Denali National Park, I watched a challenge between two bulls developed into a full-blown fight.
-There were loud cracks of antler crashing and one bull nearly lifted the other off the ground and knocked it over.
+While photographing moose in Denali National Park during one excursion, I watched a challenge between two bulls develop into a full-blown fight.
+There were loud cracks of antler crashing, and one bull nearly lifted the other off the ground and knocked it over.
 The visible force, power, and sound were astounding.
-In the process, one of the bull moose broke a tine off his antlers!
+In the process, one bull moose broke a tine off his antlers!

-Bull moose grow new antlers each year during the spring and summer (females do not have antlers).
+Bull moose grow new antlers yearly during spring and summer (females do not have antlers).
 They fall off after the rut during the winter months.
 It takes a lot of resources to grow this giant, bony headgear, which is covered with velvet nourished by a rich vascular network.
-The impressive racks can way up to 40 pounds.
+The impressive racks can weigh up to 40 pounds.
 Once fully grown in August, moose shed the velvet by rubbing the antlers against bushes and trees.
 At this time, the antlers serve their primary purpose for the bulls as they compete for mating rights using their antlers as a weapon.
-Below is a large, bull moose photo that reveals the biggest set of antlers I’ve ever seen on a moose.
+Below is a large bull moose photo that reveals the biggest set of antlers I’ve ever seen on a moose.

 During fall and winter, moose consume large quantities of willow, birch, and aspen twigs.
 Spring is the time of grazing as well as browsing.
-Moose eat a variety of foods, particularly sedges, equisetum (horsetail), pondweeds, and grasses.
-During summer, moose feed on vegetation in shallow ponds and browse on the leaves of birch, willow, and aspen.
+Moose eat various foods, particularly sedges, equisetum (horsetail), pondweeds, and grasses.
+During summer, moose feed on vegetation in shallow ponds and browse on birch, willow, and aspen leaves.

 Moose and roads

 Moose, roadways, and vehicles are not a good combination.
 Every year 700-800 hundred moose are killed by cars on Alaska’s road system.
-Unlike other members of the deer family, the eyes of a moose do not shine in the headlights which make them difficult to see in Alaska’s dark winter months.
-The Alaska Railroad system, which provides an area free of deep snow on the railroad tracks can attract moose seeking easier travel.
-This results in numerous deaths to moose every year.
+Unlike other members of the deer family, the eyes of a moose do not shine in the headlights, making them difficult to see in Alaska’s dark winter months.
+The Alaska Railroad system, which provides an area free of deep snow on the railroad tracks, can attract moose seeking more accessible travel.
+This results in numerous deaths of moose every year.

 Moose are generally docile animals, but like all wild animals, an appropriate and respectful distance should be maintained when photographing them.
-Many of the moose along the road corridor system of the state are accustomed to vehicle traffic, so as long as you stay inside your vehicle, you can get quite close and capture some great pictures.
-Beware of cows with young calves, because they can be very protective of their young.
+Many of the moose along the road corridor system of the state is accustomed to vehicle traffic, so as long as you stay inside your vehicle, you can get quite close and capture some great pictures.
+Beware of cows with young calves because they can protect their young.
 Do not approach closely.
-In Denali National Park, the moose show little fear of human presence since there has been no hunting pressure for a long period of time.
-With appropriate telephoto lenses, one can be very successful in capturing moose photos.
+In Denali National Park, the moose show little fear of human presence since there has been no hunting pressure for an extended period.
+With appropriate telephoto lenses, one can successfully capture moose photos.